CP1404/Practicals/prac_07/README.md

 You can use Python's `pickle` module to load and save data from files without having to manually process data.
 You essentially just "save" your variables in memory to a file.

+Study [the provided pickling demo](pickle_demo.py) to see how to use pickling and JSON to load and dump objects to and from memory.

-Write a new version of the Project Management Program to use pickling to load and save the data.
+Now, write a new version of the Project Management Program to use pickling to load and save the data.

 # Deliverables